Brown Patch – Fescue’s Biggest Summer Challenge

-It is a misconception that fescue lawns need a lot of water to survive summertime.
-The truth is too much watering or rather, bad watering practices, is the reason why Brown Patch is the biggest problem for fescue during the summer.
+There is a belief that fescue lawns require a lot of water to survive the summertime.
+But, the truth is too much water, either from rainfall or from overwatering, bad watering practices, is the reason Brown Patch is the biggest problem for fescue during the summer.

-So, what is Brown Patch and why is it fescues biggest problem?
+What is Brown Patch and why is it fescue’s biggest problem?

 Brown Patch is the most common disease of fescue in Oklahoma.
 The pathogen (Rhizoctonia solani) that causes Brown Patch prefers warm temperatures and requires excessive moisture.